 Both of you have developed a night-time routine, it’s just that it’s not helpful to do this routine again in the middle of the night.

-There are lots of ways to soothe a crying baby.
+There are lots of ways to settle a crying baby.
 In fact, there are an overwhelming number of methods available in books and on the internet.
 There are crying baby apps, white noise apps, baby sleep sounds apps, massage oils, music, swings, baby slings, changing baby formula and prescription medicines.